deargle/security-assignments/README.md

+# Security-Assignments

+_This repository has been archived.
+It now lives at https://github.com/security-assignments/security-assignments.github.io_

-# Configuring to your instructional style branding and university-specific data
+## Configuring to your instructional style branding and university-specific data

 Set values for `instructorcollab_username` and `instructorcollab_domain` in `_config.yml`.
 E.g., I set: